vmware/vic-product/docs/user_doc/vic_vsphere_admin/deploy_vic_appliance.md

 **Procedure**

-1. In the vSphere Web Client, right-click an object in the vCenter Server inventory, select **Deploy OVF template**, and navigate to OVA file.
+1. In the vSphere Web Client, right-click an object in the vCenter Server inventory, select **Deploy OVF template**, and navigate to the OVA file.
 2. Follow the installer prompts to perform basic configuration of the appliance and to select the vSphere resources for it to use.

     - Accept or modify the appliance name